miguel-acevedo/personal-site/content/portfolio/visuals.md

 featured: true
 ---

 Much of computer science learning is spent trying to visualize different concepts.
-Teachers trying to tranfer visuals from their brain to the student.
+Teachers trying to transfer visuals from their brain to the student.
 What if there was a way to provide quick and dynamic visuals which would reduce the friction within learning?
 I built a tool that allows one to write the format of an array or a graph within markdown that will be rendered as a webpage.

 Built in Next.js using mdx with jsx integrations.